champhat/ecard-doc/docs/en/guide/purchase-link.md

 ## Fill in your client's and payment's details

 ::: tip
-Information about the client is mandatory to generate the payment link.
+Information about the client is mandatory to generate the purchase link.
 We do not communicate them.
 :::

 ![FillGeneratePaymentLink.png](https://pledg-assets.s3-eu-west-1.amazonaws.com/ecard-plugin-doc/dashboard/en/FillGeneratePaymentLink.png)